alpha22jp/atomic-chrome/README.md

 ### Select available browser extension

-By default, Atomic Chrome for Emacs accepts the connection request from both Atomic Chrome and Ghost Text.
-If you never use one of them, you can disable it by setting `atomic-chrome-extension-type-list` like below.
+By default, Atomic Chrome for Emacs accepts connection requests from Atomic Chrome, Ghost Text, and chrome-emacs.
+If you prefer to use only specific extensions, you can customize the `atomic-chrome-extension-type-list` accordingly.
+For example, to accept connections only from Atomic Chrome or chrome-emacs (which requires the same settings as Atomic Chrome), you can set it like below.

 ``` emacs-lisp
 (setq atomic-chrome-extension-type-list '(atomic-chrome))